aggibb/flickr_backup/README.md

 Options:

-* `-n`, `--numpages` - number of "pages" of photos to store
+* `-n`, `--numpages`: number of "pages" of photos to store

-* `-p`, `--pagenum` - specific page number to backup
+* `-p`, `--pagenum`: specific page number to backup

 These two options should be used in tandem if the backup is to be carried out in stages.

-The date/time of last update is stored in the database.

 #### update_flickr_backup.py

 Checks for new or updated photos since the last backup, and stores the details in the database.

+Thanks go to Flickr's API that returns details for recently updated photos without having to page through by hand.

 ### Important note